filmaj/arc.codes.next/style-guide.md

 ## Guides & reference

 - Guides are learning and goal-oriented
-  - Broadly, they serve to aid in learning a related topic, and/or accomplishling a specific related goal
+  - Broadly, they serve to aid in learning a related topic, and/or accomplishing a specific related goal
   - Guides should aim to be highly usable and consistently reproducible
   - Extreme depth is not a requirement and may actually be an impediment; use your best judgment in presenting only the information necessary
   - Wherever possible and appropriate, always accompany guide content with a repo